 This is a study of the specialized concerns involved in efficiently running a modern medical office, with a further emphasis on leadership and team building.

 This course provides an overview of information management and information technology for healthcare administrators.

 This course introduces and builds essential soft skills, leading the student through a unique classroom process that allows for the demonstration of knowledge through interactive engagement.

 |Cost Per Course †||Total Program|

 |eResources||$85 per course|

-* All prices are subject to change.
+† All prices are subject to change.
+Partner discount does not apply to this program.
 Please refer to the Academic Catalog (.pdf) for the most up to date pricing.